cerner/terra-core/packages/terra-form-textarea/docs/README.md

 # Terra Form Textarea

-Element for building out Textareas in a form.
+Element for building out textareas in a form.

 ## Getting Started